 Santorini is Greece’s top wine destination and cultivates nine indigenous grape varieties, including the famous Assyrtiko, as well as Aidani and Athirithe.

-On this tour you’ll visit three renowned wineries, learn about the island’s unique viticulture, sample 12 different varietals and finish with breathtaking sunset views.
-The tour takes around 4h and includes pick-up and drop-off.
+On this wine tasting tour, you’ll visit three renowned wineries, learn about the island’s unique viticulture, sample 12 different varietals and finish with breathtaking sunset views.
+The tour takes around 4h, includes pick-up and drop-off, and has excellent reviews.

 14 – Try the delicious Greek cuisine

-With many restaurants serving appetizing dishes, it’s impossible to leave Santorni without tasting delicious Greek cuisine.
+With many restaurants serving appetizing dishes, it’s impossible to leave the island without tasting delicious Greek cuisine.

 - Are you a foodie?
 If so, book a Santorini Wine Class & Wine Tasting Tour 😉